 The same year--1979-- Dallas reached out for support, but found only The Society for the Second Self (Tri-Ess) , the national group for crossdressers with a no-gays-no-transsexuals policy.
 After corresponding with co-founder Virginia Prince, he declined to join.
 Ten years later he looked for support once again, and once again found only Tri-Ess.
 Dallas lied about his transsexuality and joined.
 Through Tri-Ess he soon learned of a transsexual support group in Atlanta and contacted it, letting his membership in Tri-Ess lapse.

-Dallas completed electrolysis in 1989.
+Dallas completed electrolysis in 1989, and had surgery with Dr Seghers in Brussels in 1991.
 She resigned her position as a psychological examiner and moved to Georgia, transitioning en route.
 Her female lover was not able to accept the change, and their long-term relationship ended.
 She kept the same first name, Dallas, it being androgynous.

 She immediately found a job as a behavior specialist in Metro Atlanta, working with adults with developmental disabilities.
 She held that position until her retirement at age 60.